-Here are 5 emerging trends tour and activity operators need to know about today.
+Here are 5 emerging trends that winter activity providers need to know about today.

 1. Growth in global number of skiers despite the decline in mature Western markets